centrahq/api-documentation/pages/07.support/01.rules-for-partners/docs.md

 #### Ping us when you need help

 `@here` pings everyone who's online (has green dot status).
 Used to get our attention, it's fine if it takes us up to an hour to respond (usually much sooner, though). `@channel` pings everyone in that channel, currently available or not.
-Only doesn't ping people who have their notifications disabled.
+Only doesn't ping people who have their notifications manually disabled.
 Use with caution, mostly to report urgent issues, sev 1 and such.

 #### Do not use PM for business/technical questions